zyntaxmods/zyntaxmods/ReadMe.md

 # 💫 About Me:
-I'm a passionate developer from philippines who strive to improve my programming skill
+I'm a passionate developer from the Philippines who strives to improve my programming skills.

 ## 🌐 Socials: